Slixerr/Weather-Station/README.md

 ## App Description

 This project involves the development of a calendar application for a university assignment in IPC (Human-Computer Interface).
-The purpose is to create a control panel for a meteorology machine.
+The purpose is to create a control panel for a weather machine.
 The primary language used is Java, and the project has been developed in collaboration with a classmate.

 If you want to see similar projects as this one, you can view my profile and access the Calendar App.